La Polla Records

 La Polla Records was a band that was known as a symbol of rebellion against everything, to the point of them being called "anti-everything".
 As a result of this they faced several major obstacles throughout their career, primarily threats and repression.
 The band members even faced jail time during a concert with Eskorbuto, another Basque punk band.
 In 2019, they announced a comeback and released an album after 16 years off-stage as a band.
 In 2021 they disbanded again.

 Background

 1979–1983: Early years

 On 9 December 1979, inspired by the British punk movement, La Polla Records did their first gig at the only pub from Salvatierra, with all the town's people at the show, in words of Evaristo: "to see what the fools of the village made".

 In 1981, the band performed and recorded their first demo called Banco Vaticano, never released officially.
-During this time, the band performed some shows in Basque Country and the rest of Spain territories, although the group popularity was low because had yet to embrace punk on the level seen in the UK.
+During this time, the band performed some shows in Basque Country and the rest of the Spain territories, although the group's popularity was low because they had yet to embrace punk on the level seen in the UK.

-The band recorded their first EP called ¿Y ahora qué? ("So now what?") in 1983, it had four songs, under the indie label Oihuka, where managed to draw the attention of producer Marino Goñi.
+The band recorded their first EP called ¿Y ahora qué? ("So Now What?") in 1983, containing four songs, under the indie label Oihuka, where they managed to draw the attention of producer Marino Goñi.